Skip to main content

 Do Border Collies bark a lot?

-Can Border Collies live in a flat or apartment?
+Can a Border Collie live in a flat?

 How long do Border Collies live?